Characterising regular double Stone and pseudocomplemented Kleene algebras in completions of rough sets induced by reflexive relations: Introduction

+The lack of a complete lattice structure of $\mathrm{RS}$ for some types of relations hindered the development of rough set algebraic structures for some time.
+In \cite{Umadevi2015}, D.~Umadevi presented the Dedekind--MacNeille completion of $\mathrm{RS}$ for arbitrary binary relations, denoted here by $\mathrm{DM(RS)}$.
 Studying completions is important because the ordered set $\mathrm{RS}$ is embedded within its completion $\mathrm{DM(RS)}$.
 Consequently, the properties of the completion also characterize the structure of $\mathrm{RS}$.
 In many instances, $\mathrm{RS}$ is already a complete lattice, meaning it coincides with its completion.
 By focusing on the completion, we simplify the analysis.
 We no longer need to verify the completeness of $\mathrm{RS}$ itself, and this allows for a broader perspective.

-We can study $\mathrm{DM(RS)}$ under various assumptions such as $R$ being reflexive, or the completion being completely distributive and spatial.
+In this work, we consider rough sets structures induced by reflexive relations.
+Reflexivity can be viewed as an indispensable feature of indiscernibility or similarity, since each object is inherently similar to itself \cite{SlowVand00}.
+In fact, reflexivity of $R$ is equivalent to a natural requirement for rough approximations: namely, that $X^\DOWN \subseteq X \subseteq X^\UP$ holds for each subset $X\subseteq U$.
+In \cite{SyauJia12}, approximation theory of reflexive neighborhood systems is studied.

-On the other hand, reflexivity is an indispensable feature of similarity, as each object is inherently similar to itself.
-Reflexive relations can be viewed as \emph{directional similarity relations}, which are not necessarily symmetric.
-For instance, A. Tversky states in \cite{Tversky77} that similarity should not be treated as a symmetric relation.
+Reflexive relations can be viewed as \emph{directional similarity relations}.
+A. Tversky states in \cite{Tversky77} that similarity should not be treated as a symmetric relation.
 Statements such as ``$a$ is like $b$'' are directional, with $a$ as the subject and $b$ as the referent.
 This is not equivalent, in general, to the converse similarity statement ``$b$ is like $a$''.
 Tversky also provides concrete examples, like ``the portrait resembles the person'' rather than ``the person resembles the portrait'', and ``the son resembles the father'' rather than ``the father resembles the son''.
 It is also clear that similarity relations are not necessarily transitive.